-As of March 1, 2012, the Airports Authority had \$156.4 million of cash-on-hand and \$232.5 million of additional available liquidity in the form of undrawn CP One capacity.
+As of May 1, 2012, the Airports Authority had \$139.3 million of cash-on-hand and \$232.5 million of additional available liquidity in the form of undrawn CP One capacity.
 CCP and capitalized interest are budgeted to total \$274.6 million in 2012.
+The table and chart below do not reflect a planned Fall new money issuance.